Skip to Main Content

 The Ten-Course Structure and What It Tells You About the Kitchen

 What distinguishes Masque's menu within that format is the range of registers it covers without losing coherence.
 Lamb brain paniyaram and turmeric scampi sit alongside a vegetarian track featuring sweet potato paniyaram and a morel and gutti aloo course.
-The paniyaram form , a South Indian preparation traditionally associated with rice batter and a specific cast-iron pan , appears across both protein and vegetable applications, which is a clear editorial choice: the kitchen is working with Indian technique as a structuring device rather than as garnish.
+The paniyaram form, a South Indian preparation traditionally associated with rice batter and a specific cast-iron pan, appears across both protein and vegetable applications, which is a clear editorial choice: the kitchen is working with Indian technique as a structuring device rather than as garnish.
 The menu shifts with the seasons, which means the specific courses change, but the underlying approach does not.

 Where Masque Sits in the Mumbai Contemporary Indian Field

 Mumbai has a functional tier of ambitious contemporary Indian restaurants, but the gap between the middle of that field and its leading is larger than it appears from the outside.
-The Table and Americano work in adjacent territory , globally literate cooking with strong local references , while The Bombay Canteen has carved a more democratic register, celebrating regional Indian cuisine without the tasting-menu apparatus.
+The Table and Americano work in adjacent territory, globally literate cooking with strong local references, while The Bombay Canteen has carved a more democratic register, celebrating regional Indian cuisine without the tasting-menu apparatus.
 Dakshin operates in a different frame entirely, anchored in classical South Indian cuisine rather than contemporary reinterpretation.

 Across India, the same ambition surfaces in different regional contexts: Dum Pukht in New Delhi pursues Awadhi heritage with a very different methodology, while Adaa at Falaknuma Palace in Hyderabad draws on Nizami tradition.
 Naar in Kasauli and Bomras in Anjuna represent the smaller-scale, region-specific end of the contemporary spectrum.
-Masque's position at #19 on Asia's 50 Best Restaurants (2025) situates it at the leading of the Indian contribution to that list.
+Masque's position at #19 on Asia's 50 Best Restaurants (2025) situates it at the top of the Indian contribution to that list.

 The Drinks Program as a Second Argument